Cosmogyrall/Projects/README.md

-These are some projects i have worked(am working) on !
+These are some projects i am currently working or have worked on !